Thai Tones: The 5 Tones Explained with Audio Examples · 2026

 • นะ – I call this one “the softener” it makes whatever comes before it sound soft and fluffy

-• อะไร vs อะไรนะ: อะไร means “what” but in Thai, when spoken on it’s own can come across more like “Huh?” or a noncomittal/uncaring “Whaaat?”
+• อะไร vs อะไรนะ: อะไร means “what” but in Thai, when spoken on it’s own can come across more like “Huh?” or a noncommittal/uncaring “Whaaat?”
 By adding the นะ particle, it removes all abruptness and any possible confusion over the feeling behind your question.

 • If someone says something and you didn’t quite catch it, you can say อะไรนะ, which turns “Huh?” into something more like “Pardon” or “What was that?”